Uninett/zino/README.md

 ## Installing Zino

 First, ensure you have Python 3.9, 3.10 or 3.11 available on your system.
-Second, we recommend that you create a *Python virtual environment*, which is isolated from other Python software installed on your system, and installing Zino into that.
+Second, we recommend creating a *Python virtual environment*, which is isolated from other Python software installed on your system, and installing Zino into that.